 In 2008, Jasser narrated the Clarion Project’s film The Third Jihad: Radical Islam’s Vision For America.
 The film propagates the conspiracy of “a ‘cultural Jihad’ aimed at infiltrating and undermining American society.”
 A New York Times article notes the film portrays “many mainstream American Muslim leaders as closet radical Islamists, and states that their ‘primary tactic’ is deception.”

-Jasser is a proponent of aggressive counter-terrorism policies against the Muslim community, publicly defending the New York Police Department’s Muslim surveillance program.
-He has also testified before Congress regarding the lack of Muslim cooperation with law enforcement.
-In 2010, Jasser wrote a New York Post op-ed in which he expressed vehement opposition to Park51, contending that “the center is trying to change the narrative of 9/11—to diminish what happened at Ground Zero.
+In 2010, Jasser wrote a New York Post op-ed in which he expressed vehement opposition to Park51, a proposed Islamic cultural center in New York, contending that “the center is trying to change the narrative of 9/11—to diminish what happened at Ground Zero.
 That can only weaken us against the very real threat of Islamist radicalization.”
 He has also claimed that a majority of mosques in the United States are “led by imams who are Islamists — who believe that in Muslim-majority countries the state should be identified as an Islamic state.”

-In 2014, the AIFD received $45,000 from the Abstraction Fund, a group known to support far-right anti-Muslim hate groups such as the Center for Security Policy and Steven Emerson’s Investigative Project on Terrorism.
-In the past, the AIFD has also received funding from known anti-Muslim groups such as the Middle East Forum and the Alan and Hope Winters foundation.
+In 2013 & 2014, AIFD received a total of $40,000 from the Abstraction Fund, a group known to support far-right anti-Muslim hate groups such as the Center for Security Policy and Steven Emerson’s Investigative Project on Terrorism.
+In the past, the AIFD has also received funding from known anti-Muslim groups such as the Middle East Forum and the Alan and Hope Winters Foundation.